Home > Wood workers in Picardy

 1985: Jean-Luc GODARD - cabinetmaker woodcarver inlayer

-Heir to valuable know-how, he has participated in several exhibitions in Amiens, Conty, Chartres, Reviers, Paris, and Great Britain.
-To further his knowledge, he had taken courses at the fine arts school.
+Heir to valuable know-how, Jean-Luc has participated in several exhibitions in Amiens, Conty, Chartres, Reviers, Paris, and Great Britain.
+To further his skills, he took courses at the fine arts school.

-After exhibiting in the United Kingdom, he had the opportunity to work for local cabinet makers, which allowed him to acquire Anglo-Saxon culture, and he also participated in a restoration project on a sailboat in Greece.
-Jean-Luc has collaborated with designers to create contemporary pieces.
+After exhibiting in the United Kingdom, he worked with local cabinet makers, gaining insight into British furniture-making traditions.
+He also took part in a sailboat restoration project in Greece.
+Jean-Luc has also collaborated with designers to create contemporary pieces.

 1950: Louis GODARD - cabinet maker and woodcarver

-Louis was a specialized in Picardy furniture, and he made stylish furniture and some marquetry furniture.
-After a few years spent in the family business, he set up his workshop at the entrance to the village.
-The clientele was mainly French, and a few Europeans wanted to acquire some pieces of furniture.
+Louis specialized in Picardy furniture, creating elegant pieces, including a few marquetry work.
+After spending several years in the family business, he set up his own workshop at the entrance to the village.
+His clientele was mainly French, although some European customers were also interested in purchasing his work.

 1920: Georges GODARD - cabinet maker

-Georges took over and made the workshop prosper.
-He employed up to seven people and planned many developments for the business.
-His regional furnishing was sold all over France.
-He was known for his strokes of the pencil when drawing.
+Georges took over the business and helped the workshop thrive.
+He employed up to seven people and planned several developments to expand the company.
+His regional furniture was sold throughout France, and he became known for his distinctive pencil work and drawing skills.

 1880: Joseph GODARD - joiner

-Joseph was the first in the family to be interested in woodworking.
-He started by installing a workbench near the bread oven, rue d'En Bas.
-There were many workshops in the village, and Picardy furniture was booming.
-He was able to acquire the basics of his trade from various local joiners.
+Joseph was the first in his family to take an interest in woodworking.
+He began by setting up a workbench near the bread oven on Rue d’En Bas.
+At the time, the village was home to numerous workshops, and the furniture trade in Picardy was thriving.
+Thanks to this environment, he was able to learn the fundamentals of his craft from several local joiners.